About NetWitness Endpoint

 Endpoint Server: Manages data received and stores it in a database.
 It parses the events, generates metadata, and forwards it to the Log Decoder through protobuf.

-If you are only using NW Platform for collecting and analyzing logs, you can co-locate your Endpoint Log Hybrid Server on the same physical hardware as your Log Decoder.
-However, please note the following guidelines for this configuration:
+If you are only using NW Platform for collecting and analyzing logs, you can co-locate your Endpoint Server on the same physical hardware as your Log Decoder.
+For more information, see the Prepare Virtual or Cloud Storage topic in the Storage Guide for RSA NetWitness Platform 11.x.

-If that doesn't help, RSA recommends that you move your Endpoint Log Hybrid Server onto separate hardware from that used by your Log Decoder.
+If that doesn't help, RSA recommends that you move your Endpoint Server onto separate hardware from that used by your Log Decoder.

 Log Decoder: Captures data from the Endpoint Server and processes the metadata.